 1.d4 Opening and why not to play it: From the very first moment we get into competitive chess we understand the importance of having a solid opening repertoire.
 However, once we set the goal of creating one, we realize it is not as easy as it seemed.
 Before getting to the complicated theoretical lines, you must decide on how to actually start the game.
 In order to do so, we recommend you evaluate well your playing style and the type of positions you prefer to play, see a lot of games and then choose the one that suits you best.
 In order to help you evaluate yourself better and make the right decision, in this article we are going to give you a few reasons why not to start with 1.d4.

-If you like to attack and always look for complication, then this is probably not the opening for you.
+If you like to attack and always look for complications, then this is probably not the opening for you.
 Most queen’s pawn middlegames involve maneuvering and good positional understanding.
-Here, the play is based on plans rather than exact calculation.
+Here, the play is based on plans rather than exact calculations.

 It is important that you have a good understanding of the basic strategic elements (weaknesses, creating weaknesses, bishop pair, etc) and you know how to use them in practice.

 With the exception of a few openings such as the King’s Indian Defense, where the game can get messy, most of the resulting 1.d4 positions are equal or only slightly better.

 That doesn’t necessarily mean that they are automatically drawn; in fact, many games are decisive.
 However, you have to have patience and try to accumulate small advantages that will eventually help you get a much better or even winning position.